👀 Solink Secure Summit ’25 now sold out.

 Table of Contents

-What is retail traffic?
+What is retail store traffic?

 Retail traffic refers to the number of people who visit your store.
 This metric is more than just a count; it’s an essential gauge of your store’s health.
 Knowing the quantity of visits provides invaluable insights into customer behavior and allows you to adjust your business strategies accordingly.